codepath/android_guides/Handling-Scrolls-with-CoordinatorLayout.md

 <img src="http://imgur.com/3hCTnnC.png">

-The easiest way to create them is using a [[RecyclerView|Using-the-RecyclerView]] nested inside a `CoordinatorLayout`:
+The easiest way to create them is using an additional [[RecyclerView|Using-the-RecyclerView]] nested inside a `CoordinatorLayout`.
+This `RecyclerView` will be hidden by default if the `layout_behavior` defined is set using the pre-defined `@string/bottom_sheet_behavior` value.
+Note also that this `RecyclerView` should be using `wrap_content` instead of `match_parent`, which is a new change that allows the bottom sheet to only occupy the necessary space instead of the entire page:

 ```xml
 <CoordinatorLayout>